gorangrubic/imbAVR.ArduinoSynth/README.md

 - imbAVR.DedicatedSignalGeneratorLibrary

-Turns Arduino Nano, Mini, Micro.. into square-pulse audio-signal generator, with up to 12 separate outputs - each having its PWM, pitch and automation.
+Turns Arduino Nano, Mini, Micro.. into square-pulse audio-signal generator, with up to 12 separate outputs - each having its PWM, pitch, phase shifts and automation.
+Arduino that is turned into dedicated signal generator is controled by another Arduno via (software)serial  and powerful signal control instruction protocol.